 The credit score is a crucial indicator of a borrower’s reliability for many lenders.
 As you may know, a negative bankruptcy score takes away about 200-250 FICO points, so getting a new loan can be difficult.
 However, it is still possible, especially if your credit score exceeds 560 points.

 Of course, some lenders consider the bankruptcy mark on your credit report a red flag and do not cooperate with such borrowers.
-But, at the same time, some banks, credit unions, and online lenders may lend you money if your debts are discharged, you have a steady income, or you can provide them with some property as collateral.
+But, at the same time, some banks, credit unions, and online lenders and instant money apps may lend you money if your debts are discharged, you have a steady income, or you can provide them with some property as collateral.

 In addition, some financial institutions allow you to get a loan with a cosigner, which increases your chances of getting a loan.
 This way, you can also get a lower interest rate and a more extended repayment period.